renzol2/brain/docs/electro-mechanical-recording.md

 **Electro-Mechanical Recording** is the hybrid [[recording]] process that combines [[mechanical-recording|mechanical recording]] techniques with technological advances in electronics.

-- technological advances enable amplification and filtering of sound via electronic means
+- technological advances enable amplification and [[filter|filtering]] of sound via electronic means
 - availability of [[microphones]] for more sensitive/accurate capture
   - ([[condenser-microphones|condenser microphones]], ca. 1916)
 - disc-cutting; electrically driven mechanical process